fundu-rs/fundu/README.md

 `1e20` | `Duration::MAX` | panics or returns an error due to: `can not convert float seconds to Duration: value is either too big or NaN`
 `infinity` | `DURATION::MAX` | panics or returns an error due to: `can not convert float seconds to Duration: value is either too big or NaN`

-Nevertheless, `fundu` has a small impact on [performance](#benchmarks), so if you need to parse a massive amount of inputs and get along without the full precision or any of its features, you may be better off using the native methods from the rust `stdlib`.
+`fundu` has a small impact on performance when the input is small but performs better for large input (See [performance](#benchmarks)).
+Depending on the input data and if you need to parse a massive amount of inputs and don't need the full precision or any of `fundu`'s features, you may prefer using the native methods from the rust `stdlib`.

 # Platform support